 Getting answers to your tax questions.
-On IRS.gov, get answers to your tax questions anytime, anywhere.
+On IRS.gov, you can get up-to-date information on current events and changes in tax law.

-- Go to IRS.gov/Help for a variety of tools that will help you get answers to some of the most common tax questions.

-- Go to IRS.gov/ITA for the Interactive Tax

-Assistant, a tool that will ask you questions

-on a number of tax law topics and provide
+- IRS.gov/Help: A variety of tools to help you get answers to some of the most common tax questions. - IRS.gov/ITA: The Interactive Tax Assistant, a tool that will ask you questions and, based on your input, provide answers on a number of tax topics. - IRS.gov/Forms: Find forms, instructions, and publications.
+You will find details on the most recent tax changes and interactive links to help you find answers to your questions.

-answers.
-You can print the entire interview

-and the final response for your records.

-- Go to IRS.gov/Forms to search for our forms, instructions, and publications.
-You will find details on 2019 tax changes and

-- hundreds of interactive links to help you find answers to your questions. - You may also be able to access tax law information in your electronic filing software.
+You may also be able to access tax information in your e-filing software.